DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 The example shows how to do the following:

 * Create a Grid.
-* Add a command column template a hyperlink to the edit form.
+* Add a command column template with a hyperlink to the edit form.
 * Use the hyperlink to navigate to a separate page and pass the key field value as a parameter.
 * Edit the record on the separate page and apply changes to the data source.
 * Navigate back to the page with the Grid.